blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 Why periodically accept worse (higher cost) solutions?

 Imagine you are hiking in the mountains on a foggy day, searching for the highest peak.
-If you simply climb upwards at every step, you might find yourself atop a small hill and assume you've reached the highest point (these little hilltops are called a *local maxima* or *local extrema* in nerd speak... we despise them).
-In order to locate the highest peak -- the *global maximum* (which we love) -- you might need to occasionally descend to lower elevations, even if it seems counterproductive in the moment.
+If you simply climb upwards at every step, you might find yourself atop a small hill and assume you've reached the highest point (these little hilltops are called a *local maxima* or *local extrema* in nerd speak).
+In order to locate the highest peak -- the *global maximum* -- you might need to occasionally descend to lower elevations, even if it seems counterproductive in the moment.

 {{< figure src="hiker.png" id="hiker" caption="Sometimes you have to go lower to get higher [source: DALL-E 16.20.12]." numbered=true >}}